ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   recursively.
 More formally, the descendants relation between nodes is the transitive closure of the children relation.

+Depth (of a descendant node within a value):
+: The number of ancestors of the node within the value.
+The root node of the value has depth zero, the children of the root node have depth one, their children have depth two, and so forth.

 Segment:
 : One of the constructs which select children (`[]`) or descendants (`..[]`) of an input value.